HML is proud to offer a wide variety of STEAM programs for youth.

 The main difference between STEM and STEAM is STEM explicitly focuses on scientific concepts.
 STEAM investigates the same concepts, but does this through inquiry and problem-based learning methods used in the creative process.Explainer: what’s the difference between STEM and STEAM?

-This seven week camp will use Minecraft’s educational potential to provide a fun and immersive learning experience.
+This eight week club will use Minecraft’s educational potential to provide a fun and immersive learning experience.
 Please note that you must own your own copy of Minecraft: Java Edition to join.

-At this eight-week virtual camp, kids will learn a real programming language by playing through puzzles!
+At this eight-week virtual club, kids will learn a real programming language by playing through the educational game Ozaria!
 Kids will be able to work independently throughout the week and also meet once a week with the rest of the campers and their coding coach to enjoy learning together.

 STEAM Ahead To Go (Best for 6 – 14 yrs, but other ages welcome)